JozefColdenhoff/OpenACE/README.md

 ```
 ### Installation and setup
 #### Process the datasets and unify the format
-1. To setup the required libraries run `./setup.sh` which will install the codec dependencies liblc3, LC3Plus, EVS, and the quality metric VISQOL
+1. To setup the required libraries run `./setup.sh` which will install the codec dependencies liblc3, LC3Plus, EVS, and the quality metric VISQO[L

 2. Then manually download the [ITU-T p.501 dataset](https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-P.501-202005-I!!SOFT-ZST-E&type=items) through a browser and place it in the `data/original` folder.